Things to Do on an Early Morning in Taipei (Before 10 a.m.)

 Sun Yat-sen Memorial Hall (國父紀念館)

-Please note that the indoor area of the Sun Yat-Sen Memorial Hall is currently under major renovation and will be finished by 2026.
+Please note that the indoor area of the Sun Yat-Sen Memorial Hall is currently under major renovation and is scheduled to finish by the end of 2026.
 The outdoor area is open 24 hours.

 Me with my son when he was one month old.